Skip to main content

 • If you play a sport that has practices outdoors during hot weather, talk to your coach about what you can do to stay out of dirty air.
 This might mean you need to work out in an air-conditioned gym or miss some practices.

 Your doctor might have more ideas on how to handle smog or poor air quality.
-No matter what, be sure to always have your quick-relief medicine with you, just in case you need it.
+No matter what, be sure to always have the medicine you use for quick relief of symptoms (called quick-relief, rescue, or fast-acting medicine) on hand.

 Lea este articulo en Español